qasimmansoori/Convolutional-Neural-Network-Binary-classification/README.md

-# Convolutional Neural Network for Binary Classification
+# Neural Network for Binary Classification

 This project implements a binary image classifier using **PyTorch** and **Torchvision**.
 The dataset comes from **WorldQuant University**’s public computer vision resources.